 The JAIIB exam consists of 4 subjects which are Indian Economy & Indian Financial System, Principles & Practices of Banking, Accounting & Financial Management for Bankers, and Retail Banking & Wealth Management for which the exam is conducted on different dates.
 The key point of the JAIIB Exam is as follows:

-- There will be 100 multiple-choice type questions will be asked from each subject.
+- A total 100 multiple-choice type questions will be asked in each subjects

 - JAIIB Examination will be conducted in online mode only